3dgiordano/covid-19-uy-vacc-data/README.md

 > \* Estimated data, based on experiences from other countries.
 >
 > An estimated 80% of the population is vaccinated in the second dose 28 days after the first dose.
-Awaiting official data.
 >
 > Awaiting official data regarding the population with a given vaccine and people with a second dose given.